NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_settings.rst

 .. _multi_file:

 ``multi_file_ok``:
   Boolean.
 Optional: assumed ``false`` if not specified.
-If set to ``true``, the diagnostic can handle datasets for a single variable spread across multiple files, eg `xarray <http://xarray.pydata.org/en/stable/generated/xarray.open_mfdataset.html>`__.
+If set to ``true``, the diagnostic is signalling that it's able to accept data for a single variable that may be spread out in multiple files, to be aggregated along the time dimension (eg through the use of `xarray <http://xarray.pydata.org/en/stable/generated/xarray.open_mfdataset.html>`__.)
+Aggregation along the time dimension is the only type of aggregation the diagnostic will need to consider.

+  If ``false``, the framework will ensure all data for a single variable is presented as a single netCDF file.
+This may lead to large filesizes if your diagnostic uses high-frequency data, in which case you should consider setting a limit via ``max_duration``.

 ``min_duration``, ``max_duration``:
-  :ref:`Unit-ful quantities<unitful>`.
+  :ref:`Time durations<time_duration>`.
 Optional: assumed ``"any"`` if not specified.
 Set minimum and maximum length of the analysis period for which the diagnostic should be run: this overrides any choices the user makes at runtime.
 Some example uses of this setting are:

   - If your diagnostic uses low-frequency (eg seasonal) data, you may want to set ``min_duration`` to ensure the sample size will be large enough for your results to be statistically meaningful.
   - On the other hand, if your diagnostic uses high-frequency (eg hourly) data, you may want to set ``max_duration`` to prevent the framework from attempting to download a large volume of data for your diagnostic if the framework is called with a multi-decadal analysis period.